 South Carolina | SC Picture Project | Greenville County Photos | Caesar’s Head

-Caesar’s Head was established as a state park in 1979, and became part of the Mountain Bridge Wilderness Area in 1996.
-The most famous part of the park is at its southern edge, where you will find a large, isolated granite rock protruding over an expansive valley.
-The giant rock formed approximately 409 million years ago, and stands 3,266 feet above sea level.
+Caesar’s Head was established as a state park in 1979 and became part of the Mountain Bridge Wilderness Area in 1996.
+Its most famous spot can be found at its southern edge, where a large, isolated granite rock protrudes over an expansive valley.
+The giant rock formed approximately 409 million years ago and stands 3,266 feet above sea level.

 Address: 8155 Geer Highway, Cleveland, SC 29635

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Caesar’s Head, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!